nathanrethwisch/FinalProjectDS4010A/README.md

 ## Folders
 The current folder structure contains a `/data` folder where our raw data and descriptions of the data are being housed.
 Future folders will be added to house the dashboard and data processing code.
+Certain data sets involve API calls, such as the Open-Meteo Historical Weather data.
+The Python code for these API calls are located in `/py-notebooks`

 ## Data Processing
 The following steps highlight how we are planning to process the data used for this project: